-For this evidence you need to request a letter from payroll stating your role and clinical area and total number of practice hours you have worked over the last 3 years e.g. 940 hours.
+For this evidence you need to request a letter from payroll stating your role and clinical area and total number of practice hours you have worked over the last 3 years e.g., 940 hours.
 Not FTE or % of days worked.

-5. Verified evidence of at least 60 professional development hours in the last three years - with reflection
+5. Verified evidence of at least 60 professional development hours in the last three years and professional development reflection.